Information on who we are

 Right to withdraw consent

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please contact our Data Protection Officer whose contact details were provided above.
+To withdraw your consent, please contact Data Protection Officer at Kerry Global Technology & Innovation Centre, Millennium Park, Naas, Co.
+Kildare, Ireland or by emailing to firstname.lastname@example.org.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-We reserve the right to update this policy at any time.
+We reserve the right to update this Data Protection Policy at any time.
 We may also notify you in other ways from time to time about the processing of your personal information.